cern-nextgen/wp1.7-coroutine-tests/examples/README.md

 - each coroutine implements `get_scheduler` method to provide access to its scheduler for its child coroutines
 - `co_await` a child coroutine transfers control to the child coroutine
 - `final_suspend` method in each coroutine resumes its parent coroutine

+## Alien manual

+This is an alternative implementation of the `Alien` example, where the "algorithm" coroutine is supposed to be manually resumed from outside instead of automatically continuing once scheduled.
+The "scheduler" handle passed between coroutines is supposed to notify the caller when the "algorithm" coroutine is ready to be resumed and internally inform the "algorithm" coroutine about next child coroutine to resume.
+The coroutines in the hierarchy still doesn't know each other types and relay only on the common interface with `get_scheduler` and semantic of `co_await` and `final_suspend` as  in the `Alien` example.